theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

 **LATEST MAJOR CHANGES**

+** IMPORTANT NOTE **
-_AS OF 2025-05-31 this is probably not useful to most people apart from perhaps the zen4/ThinkPad P14s Gen5 AMD configs.
+_*AS OF 2025-05-31_ this is probably not useful to most people*_ apart from perhaps the zen4/ThinkPad P14s Gen5 AMD configs.
 I have redone the configs from scratch, starting with `make localmodconfig` as the foundation, then adding additional modules until I reach the required level of functionality for my use case.
 Additionally, 6.15.x breaks/obsoletes the patchset from graysky2 as 6.15 incorporates `-march=native` support.

 _AS OF 2025-02-23 I have added support for zen4 and the ThinkPad P14s Gen5 AMD_